Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Desktop background settings in the settings app – Greyed out

-Step 1: Copy the Wallpaper files and Update Powershell scripts
+1. Copy New Wallpaper files and Update Powershell scripts

 You can use the same folder for the previous deployment or create a new one.
 Copy the new desktop and lock screen wallpapers into this folder.
 I recommend appending a version number after the file names, such as V2, V3, V4, etc., for a consistent naming convention.